AshishJain2003/SSD_MID_Lab/README.md

 8. **Classroom Size**: No specific limits on classroom size or question count
 9. **File Types**: Common file types (images, documents, PDFs) are sufficient
 10. **Database**: MongoDB provides adequate performance for the expected user load

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- **Sai Anirudh Karre** - Project Creator
-- **Development Team** - Full-stack implementation

-## 🙏 Acknowledgments

-- React and Node.js communities for excellent documentation
-- MongoDB for robust database solutions
-- Tailwind CSS for beautiful styling framework
-- Radix UI for accessible component library

----

-**Note**: This project was developed as part of the SSD (Software System Design) MID Lab assignment.
-The application demonstrates modern full-stack development practices with React, Node.js, and MongoDB.